Back to Library

 Consider this: 81% of business executives report that work is increasingly performed across functional boundaries, yet most companies still hire based on rigid job descriptions written months ago.
 Meanwhile, 71% of workers perform tasks outside their formal job scope.

 The mismatch is getting worse.
 The average LinkedIn member has seen the skills required for their job change by 25% in just eight years.
-By 2030, that number is expected to hit 65% due to AI.
+By 2030, that number is expected to hit 65% due to AI, which puts a premium on adaptable candidates over static credentials.

 But here's the kicker: only 19% of business executives and 23% of workers believe work is best structured through traditional jobs anymore.
 We're hiring for a world that no longer exists.